 Whether you have a new puppy or kitten, proper weight maintenance is important for the growth and development of your new furry friend.
 Consider the following pet obesity prevention tips to keep your pets in their best health.

-Have your pet assessed by a veterinarian to determine what their ideal weight should be and make diet recommendations.
+Have your pet assessed by a veterinarian to determine what their ideal weight should be and have them make diet recommendations.
 There are prescription diets for dogs and cats that can be very beneficial in achieving weight goals.

 Be mindful of the number of treats a pet receives throughout the day.
 They can easily add up and lead to excessive calorie intake.